yblir/vllm-learn/docs/source/design/mm_processing.md

 # Multi-Modal Data Processing

-To enable various optimizations in vLLM such as [chunked prefill](#chunked-prefill) and [prefix caching](#automatic-prefix-caching), we use {class}`~vllm2.multimodal.processing.BaseMultiModalProcessor` to provide the correspondence between placeholder feature tokens (e.g. `<image>`) and multi-modal inputs (e.g. the raw input image) based on the outputs of HF processor.
+To enable various optimizations in vLLM such as [chunked prefill](#chunked-prefill) and [prefix caching](#automatic-prefix-caching), we use {class}`~vllm.multimodal.processing.BaseMultiModalProcessor` to provide the correspondence between placeholder feature tokens (e.g. `<image>`) and multi-modal inputs (e.g. the raw input image) based on the outputs of HF processor.

-Here are the main features of {class}`~vllm2.multimodal.processing.BaseMultiModalProcessor`:
+Here are the main features of {class}`~vllm.multimodal.processing.BaseMultiModalProcessor`:

 ## Prompt Replacement Detection

 One of the main responsibilies of HF processor is to replace input placeholder tokens (e.g. `<image>` for a single image) with feature placeholder tokens (e.g. `<image><image>...<image>`, the number of which equals to the feature size).
 The information about which tokens have been replaced is key to finding the correspondence between placeholder feature tokens and multi-modal inputs.

-In vLLM, this information is specified using {class}`~vllm2.multimodal.processing.PromptReplacement` in {meth}`~vllm2.multimodal.processing.BaseMultiModalProcessor._get_prompt_replacements`.
+In vLLM, this information is specified using {class}`~vllm.multimodal.processing.PromptReplacement` in {meth}`~vllm.multimodal.processing.BaseMultiModalProcessor._get_prompt_replacements`.
 Given this specification, we can automatically detect whether HF has replaced the input placeholder tokens by checking whether the feature placeholder tokens exist in the prompt.

 ## Tokenized Prompt Inputs